manassaloi/manassaloi.github.io/_posts/2021-03-15-apple-m1-saga.markdown

 They have no clue.
 I google and see that other people have faced the same issue [here](https://discussions.apple.com/thread/252249950) and [here](https://forums.macrumors.com/threads/macbook-air-m1-touch-id-wake-up-issue.2276820/page-2?post=29555181#post-29555181).

 For me, I get this prompt, but the laptop does not restart.
 I know there has to be a deeper issue.
-Apple support told me to do an SMC reset.I do that but it did not help.
+Apple support told me to do an SMC reset.
+I do that but it did not help.
 I get on a call with 2-3 different Apple support representatives, no one could figure out where the real problem is.
 Is it hardware, is it software?

 Apple Support requests me to the go to the nearby Planetcare.
 There they claim it is a software issue and that it can be fixed easily.